 Hey!
 We are the robotics team of Triangle Lake Charter School, called the LakerBots.
 Our team number is 5085, which is to say that we were the 5085th team to join FIRST robotics.
 Our team is split in two, as we have a middle school team and a high school team that meet at different times, though collaborate occasionally for events that apply to both teams.
 The middle school team currently has eighteen members while our high school team has eleven.
 If you want to learn more about our middle school team, go to our Middle School Perspective page to see more details.
 The high school team is split into several categories, as we have our PR team, drive team, coding team, and safety captain.
 For the building of the robot, we all chip in and merge to assist with that.
 To learn more about one of the listed categories, go to the corresponding page.

-This is our 5th year doing robotics and grow in numbers each year.
-We have our shop teacher, Darrel Rothauge, and our two mentors, Spence and Fred, supporting us and teaching us as we go along.
+This is our 7th year doing robotics and we grow in numbers each year.
+We have our shop teacher, Darrel Rothauge, and our 5 other mentors, Spence, Pam, Lori and Fred, supporting us and teaching us as we go along.

 Now to explain what FIRST robotics is.
 FIRST stands for For Inspiration and Recognition and Science and Technology, and with FIRST kids are given the opportunity to learn more about science and technology and teamwork; all students, kindergarten through 12th grade, are able to participate in it.
 FIRST is an organization founded in 1989 by Dean Kamen, who described FIRST as to saying:

 “Our mission is to inspire young people to be science and technology leaders, by engaging them in exciting mentor-based programs that build science, engineering, innovation, and that foster well rounded, life capabilities including self-confidence, communication, and leadership.”